 She stood there speechless and Gandhi lived by his words for the rest of his life.

 Anyone can only ever relay their negativity to you when they are stronger than you.
-The path to stay strong and deal with other’s negativity is not easy but very rewarding.
-This is why, the journey of turning inward is about transforming yourself, strengthening yourself so you may remain unaffected.
-What emotion you allow to sprout in your heart, the thought you harbor in your mind, the response you choose in any situation is your private affair.
-If you are mindful of this understanding, you will be able to deal with other’s negativity.
-It may be interdependent, connected, relative, it remains a personal matter.
+The path to staying strong and dealing with other’s negativity is not easy but very rewarding.
+This is why the journey of turning inward is about transforming yourself and strengthening yourself so you may remain unaffected.
+What emotion you allow to sprout in your heart, the thought you harbor in your mind, and the response you choose in any situation is your private affair.
+If you are mindful of this understanding, you will be able to deal with others’ negativity.
+It may be interdependent, connected, or relative, but it remains a personal matter.
 Be careful, be mindful.

 Negativity can hit the best of us when we are feeling down and out.